h1Automatically Keep Your SVN Checkouts Up To Date In Windows - Rev. 2

 4. On the right, click on “Create Task” (not the basic one)

 5. Fill out as follows.
 Paths will likely be different!
-Click for bigger versions and hover over the images (even when the lightbox is up) to display the comment text.
+Click for bigger versions.

 Done!